 What is a concussion?

-A concussion is a mild traumatic brain injury that is caused when the brain ‘jolts’ or ‘shakes’ inside the skull.
+What concussion looks like?
+A concussion is a mild traumatic brain or head injury that is caused when the brain ‘jolts’ or ‘shakes’ inside the skull.
 This force can be applied directly or indirectly to the head.
-Ultimately this causes a neurocognitive disruption (motor and thinking skills) to a person.
+Concussion symptoms includes a neurocognitive disruption (motor and thinking skills) to a person.
 So your brain function is not normal for a certain extended period of time.
-Sometimes this happens instantaneously or sometimes this occurs overtime.
+Sometimes this head injuries happens instantaneously or sometimes this occurs overtime.
 Brain and Spinal Cord injuries are the most lethal injuries and should not be taken lightly.
 If you suspect someone or yourself that may have a concussion coming from a mild brain injury to traumatic brain injuries, your first reaction could be to search for concussion physical therapy near me.
 But the bottomline is, you should consult with a health care provider such as a Doctor, Athletic Trainer, Nurse, or other health professional.

 What does a concussion look like?